alexeyinkin/eb-1a/1-process/README.md

 👨‍💼 Why Dallas?
 👨‍🌾 I have friends there.
 Near it, the town of ___.
 👨‍💼 What are you going to do in the United States?
 👨‍🌾 I'll get a job as a software developer.
-It's another reason for Texas by the way, it recently became a hub for IT.
+It's another reason for Texas, by the way, it recently became a hub for IT.
 👨‍💼 Your visa is approved.

 That was it.
 Felt like ~5 minutes.
-Throughout the entire interview there was no tension, or catch, or anything unpleasant.
+Throughout the entire interview, there was no tension, catch, or anything unpleasant.
 Just a talk of two enthusiastic people.

 He returned my birth certificate and my military record book